-Rashmi was asked about and offered her opinion on a number of topics which you can see below:
+Hence, Rashmi was asked about and she offered her opinion on a number of topics which you can see below:

 - There is a skills shortage for IT skills as demonstrated in a report by recruitment firm Robert Walters, in partnership with Jobsite and Totaljobs.
 It shows that “65% of employers believe that they will face skills shortages in 2018“.

-- Both coding skills and communication are important with a balance between the 2 required.
+- Both coding skills and communication are important with a balance between the two.

 - The success of apprenticeships in coding would be greater if introduced to children at a younger age.

 - Rashmi acknowledges that coders can grow up introverted due to the solitary nature of programming.
 Which is why a healthy balance of coding and communication in education is important.